Mindfully Healthy Living

 • LinkedIn

 Homemade raw kefir is a nutrient-dense, probiotic-rich drink that is super easy to make!
-Choose your raw milk, fresh from a local farm, or grab a vegan milk like full-fat coconut milk, and we'll show you how to make it with kefir grains, kefir starter, or even your probiotic supplement of choice!
+Choose your raw milk, fresh from a local farm, or use a vegan milk like full-fat coconut milk.
+I will show you how to make it with kefir grains, kefir starter, or even your probiotic supplement of choice!
 It takes 2 minutes to prep and 2 days to ferment- then enjoy!

 Raw Kefir fermenting in a mason jar covered with a cheese cloth on a plate with a wooden spoon. this …